thegetty/terracottas/source/views/discussion/discussion-a.md

 [^33]: For *naiskoi* in the context of necropoleis of Taranto, see A.
-    Pontrandolfo, “Semata e naiskoi nella ceramica italiota,” *AION* 10 (1988), pp. 181–202; for the relationship between iconography in vase painting and archaeological reality, see <span class="smcaps">Lippolis 1994</span>, pp. 109–28,
+    Pontrandolfo, “Semata e naiskoi nella ceramica italiota,” *AION* 10 (1988), pp. 181–202; for the relationship between iconography in vase-painting and archaeological reality, see <span
+    class="smcaps">Lippolis 1994</span>, pp. 109–28,
     and E. Lippolis, “Taranto: Forma e sviluppo della topografia urbana,” pp. 119–69 in *AttiTaranto 41,* *2001* (Taranto, 2002).
 For